The facts about water

 Purchase water-efficient appliances and use them wisely

 If you're buying a new washing machine or dishwasher, make sure it has high water efficiency and energy ratings.
-Front-loading washing machines are usually the most water efficient, using up to 50 per cent less water.
+Front-loading washing machines are usually the most water efficient, using up to 50% less water.
 Wait until you have a full load of clothes or dishes before running the machines, and use the economy cycle if you have one.
 If you must run the machines when they’re not full, adjust the water level to suit the size of the load.

 Look for the Smart Approved WaterMark